-The Watershed Improvement Council has completed the revised Watershed Improvement Plan (WIP).
-The revised WIP, known as WIP 2.0, contains recommendations for watershed improvements and projects that will help improve the quality of Prescott’s waterways.
-Because local water quality issues are linked to urban and developed land uses in the Upper Granite Creek Watershed, the majority of solutions prescribed in the document focus on upgrading degraded stormwater and sewer infrastructure, as well as retrofitting the landscape to allow for more green spaces and vegetation that mimic natural hydrology by filtering and absorbing stormwater, i.e. ‘green infrastructure’ (GI).
+The Watershed Improvement Council completed the revised Watershed Improvement Plan (WIP).
+The revised WIP, known as WIP 2.1, contains recommendations for watershed improvements and projects that will help improve the quality of Prescott’s waterways.
+Because local water quality issues are linked to urban and developed land uses in the Upper Granite Creek Watershed, the majority of solutions prescribed in the document focus on upgrading degraded storm-water and sewer infrastructure as well as retrofitting the landscape to allow for more green spaces and vegetation that mimic natural hydrology by filtering and absorbing storm-water, i.e. ‘green infrastructure’ (GI).

 This Watershed Improvement Plan (WIP) is for the Upper Granite Creek Watershed, located in central Arizona in the Verde River Watershed .
 The goal of the WIP is to identify and prioritize watershed improvement projects critical to restore water quality.
 This project originated as a community-driven watershed survey and planning effort to address nutrient and bacteria water quality concerns in the watershed, funded by the Arizona Department of Environmental Quality (ADEQ) Targeted Watershed Improvement Plan Grant Program.
 The Granite Creek Watershed Improvement Council (WIC), a collaborative body with representatives from the City of Prescott, Yavapai County, Prescott National Forest, Arizona Department of Transportation, community members, and volunteers, participates in the planning.